 Many people on social media have expressed outrage over the bizarre circumstances of Botham Shem Jean’s death.

-The Texas Rangers, the state-level police department, has also been brought into the investigation.
+The Texas Rangers, the state-level police department, were brought into the investigation.

 Police Chief Renee Hall said her department requested the Texas Rangers conduct an independent investigation into the shooting.
 Hall said when they first responded to the call, they believed it was an “officer-involved shooting,” but the circumstances changed as more details were revealed, creating, “a very unique situation.”
 She said, “We have ceased handling it under our normal protocol as an officer-involved shooting.”